 evidenced in its many strengths.

+But what really makes the Potter series work, what keeps readers coming back to it above all, is story.
 In the world of fiction, this is the bottom line, and this is ultimately

 why the Potter series achieved such phenomenal success.